-I am Assistant Professor and Associate Director of Music Theory at New York University's Steinhardt School of Culture, Education, and Human Development (faculty bio).
+I am Assistant Professor and Interim Director of Music Theory and History at New York University's Steinhardt School of Culture, Education, and Human Development (faculty bio).

 My current research and teaching are deeply intertwined, reflecting a combined interest in fugue and counterpoint, Schenkerian analysis, and music theory pedagogy.
 I received the Patricia Carpenter Emerging Scholar Award (2013) for my work developing Schenkerian voice-leading paradigms in fugue expositions; this paper was later published in Theory and Practice (2014).
 Recent publications on various topics in music theory pedagogy appear in the Journal of Music Theory Pedagogy (2016 and forthcoming), The Norton Guide to Teaching Music Theory (2018), and BACH: Journal of the Riemenschneider Bach Institute (2019).
 I also study the music of Dmitri Shostakovich through a Schenkerien lens, seeking ways to understand how his use of Russian modes interacts with the tonal system.
 Current projects include an application Schenkerian techniques to select fugues from his 24 Preludes and Fugues, op.
 87, and a broader study that features new Stufen that emerge through his modal-tonal language.
 I have presented my work at conferences hosted by the Society for Music Theory, Music Theory Society of New York State, the Rocky Mountain Society, and the Society for Music Analysis.